 Plan G is probably the most economical, if you are someone who needs a high-coverage plan.
 That’s because even though it doesn’t cover as much Plan F, it costs quite a bit less than that plan.

-If there is one thing you should know about these plans at this point, even if you are not planning on buying one just yet, it is that the coverage they offer won’t change through 2019.
+If there is one thing you should know about these plans at this point, even if you are not planning on buying one just yet, it is that the coverage they offer won’t change for quite a few years.
 You can buy it now knowing that the coverage you have will stay the same.
 You can plan ahead now and know that the coverage won’t be changing either.